Original vs Print Artwork

 Comparison of original vs print artwork

-Variations in color & pressure
+• Variations in color and pressure

-No edition numbers
+• No edition numbers (hand-pulled prints are an exception)

 1